 “We will mandate ecommerce players to display whether a product is made in India or not.
 We are actively looking to enable that.
 This will help cut out Chinese goods.” – a source was quoted by The Economic Times.

 3. Checkmark to be introduced on website for locally produced products:

 The new policy is also pushing to introduce a new checkmark or a filter that would encourage shoppers to buy products sourced and made from local markets in India.
 The checkmark or filter would have to be present in all/any website or stores selling products online.

 “Sellers must provide an undertaking to the platform about genuineness of products they are selling and the same must be made accessible to consumers,” ET quoted the policy.

 The policy will be released to the public for comment soon.

 The India e-commerce policy looks like a great effort to boost local businesses and encourage small entrepreneurs.
 If you are a business that’s looking to go online and needs a quick website or online store, check out Instamojo!

-The Instamojo online store is completely DIY, requires minimal tech knowledge and can help you get set up in under 15 minutes.
-It comes equipped with customisable themes, payment gateways, discount engines, marketing tools and more!
+The Instamojo free online store is completely DIY, requires minimal tech knowledge, and can help you get set up in under 15 minutes.
+It comes equipped with customisable themes, payment gateways, discount engines, marketing tools, and more!